 Gang Supervision Unit

-The Gang Supervision Unit (GSU) currently consists of eight Deputy Probation Officers supervising both juvenile and adult gang members throughout San Mateo County.
+The Gang Supervision Unit (GSU) currently consists of five Deputy Probation Officers supervising both juvenile and adult gang members throughout San Mateo County.

 The GSU Deputy Probation Officers are involved in the County Gang Task Force, the monthly Gang Action Team meeting and dedicated gang seminars and training.
 They also participate in on going Narcotic and Vehicle Theft Task Forces.
 Violent and High-Risk probationers who abscond are targeted with the assistance of the U.S. Marshall's Fugitive Apprehension Strike Task Force (F.A.S.T.) and the California Department of Corrections and Rehabilitation Fugitive Team.
-GSU Probation Officers also work closely with specialized law enforcement units to target gang members in our community.
+GSU Probation Officers also work closely with specialized law enforcement units to assist in serving warrants, placing holds, surveillances, and validating gang members in our community.

 Gang members are not limited by geographical constraints; therefore, the GSU Deputy Probation Officers work in concert with gang officers in neighboring counties to monitor illegal activities.
 Our Deputy Probation Officers routinely conduct probation searches, which at times produce firearms, other illegal weapons, narcotics and gang indicia.
 Chemical testing is also utilized to ensure abstinence from drugs and alcohol.